No. 3 TCU upsets No. 2 Michigan 51-45 in wild CFP semifinal – KION546

 After the Frogs and Wolverines combined for 62 points in 20 second-half minutes, the pace was throttled back.
 But Michigan cut the lead to six with 3:14 left on J.J.
 McCarthy’s 5-yard TD pass to Wilson.

-TCU couldn’t ice it and Michigan got one more shot, starting from its 25 with 52 seconds left — but couldn’t get first first down.
+TCU couldn’t ice it and Michigan got one more shot, starting from its 25 with 52 seconds left — but couldn’t get a first down.

 Before TCU could line up in victory formation, there was an officials’ review for targeting on the Frogs.
-What was another minute or so of drama in a season filled it for TCU?
+What was another minute or so of drama in a season filled with stress for TCU?

 The play was clean.
 Duggan, the Heisman Trophy runner-up, took one last snap and a knee and the exhausted Frogs rushed the field and celebrated under cloud of purple and white confetti.